brunoroque06/brunoroque06.github.io/_pages/code-mastery.md

 ## Naming

 - The "Principle of Least Surprise" should be followed: any function or class should implement the behaviors that another programmer could expect just by reading its name.
-- Standard nomenclature should be used where possible, like when using patterns, or native language methods like `toString`.
+- Standard nomenclature should be used where possible, like when using patterns, or native language methods like Java's `toString`.
 - The length of a name should be related to the length of the scope: short variable names should be used for tiny scopes, while longer names should be used for big scopes (e.g. variable `i` for a `for` cycle is fine).
 - The domain should play a major role when naming.
-Looking up thesaurus is a very good way of getting new ideas for names, while still keeping the same domain.
+Looking up thesaurus is a very good way of getting new ideas for names, while keeping the same domain.

 ## Comments